-- The takeaway from this week’s episode is … your life is a balancing act between your free will and the guidance you are always being sent.
+- The takeaway from this episode is … your life is a balancing act between your free will and the guidance you are always being sent.

 - Here’s what this will do for you … becoming conscious of the guidance that’s always coming through coupled with your free will – will make you a superior decision-maker.

 - Here’s what I want you to do with it … becoming conscious of the guidance will require you to write it down as it presents itself.
 That’s using your free will.

 You always have our guidance.

 You also have the free will to act on that guidance or not.
 So, why do you need both?

 You didn’t stop to think, “was that guidance I just received?”
 Or “was that guidance the best thing for me?”
 Or “could I think of doing something better or more fun?”
 You did not question the guidance, it was just the thoughts that came to you (in the moment) that you followed naturally, without resistance.
 In fact, you didn’t even think of this as receiving guidance because you did not feel separate from it.